Stochastic Halpern iteration in normed spaces and applications to reinforcement learning: Introduction

 Up to our knowledge, the only work that studies convergence rates for stochastic fixed-point iterations of nonexpansive maps in general normed spaces is \cite{bravo2024stochastic}.
 Here, the authors consider the stochastic Krasnoselskii-Mann iteration $x^{n}=(1\!-\!\alpha_{n})x^n+\alpha_{n} (Tx^{n-1} + U_{n})$, where $U_n$ is assumed to be a martingale difference sequence.
 The authors prove that if the variance of the noise is uniformly bounded, the stochastic Krasnoselskii-Mann iteration with constant stepsize requires at most $O(\varepsilon^{-6})$ iterations to reach a solution whose expected fixed-point residual is less than $\varepsilon$.
 This is done using a well-chosen constant stepsize.

-$\bullet$ \underline{Variance reduction.} Variance reduction methods are effective techniques to improve convergence rates in stochastic settings and have been mainly developed for stochastic optimization.
-In \cite{johnson2013accelerating} the authors propose the SVRG method for convex optimization problems with a finite-sum structure.
-Later, \cite{allen2016variance} extended the technique to find stationary points of nonconvex functions.
-Using recursive and nested variance reduction methods \cite{fang2018spider} and \cite{zhou2020stochastic} improved the convergence rate in the context of nonconvex sums.
-Later, in \cite{li2021page} the authors obtained a simplified algorithm that preserves the optimal rate and extended the result beyond the small data regime of \cite{fang2018spider} and \cite{zhou2020stochastic}.
-For this, they used variance reduction based on a probabilistic gradient estimator (PAGE).
-In fact, a suitable modification of PAGE is an important tool for the results obtained for the stochastic Halpern iteration \cite{cai2022stochastic}.

-Beyond optimization, variance reduction methods have been successfully implemented in the setting of stochastic variational inequalities.
-In their work \cite{palaniappan2016stochastic}, the authors expanded the SVRG algorithm to address convex-concave saddle-point problems incorporating splitable functions.
-In \cite{iusem2017extragradient} proposed an extragradient method with a variance reduction method based on minibatch.
-Their algorithm has near-optimal oracle complexity, and covers the important case of unbounded operators and unbounded feasible sets.
-Similarly, in \cite{chavdarova2019reducing} a new algorithm that combines variance reduction and extrapolation is studied in order to achieve more stable training in setting of generative adversarial networks.
+For contractive operators in general normed spaces, recent works have established an \( O(\varepsilon^{-2}) \) convergence rate.
+In particular, \cite{chen2020finite} employs a Lyapunov function-based analysis, while \cite{wainwright2019stochastic} studies the problem under monotonicity and quasi-contractivity assumptions defined with respect to a partial order and gauge norms induced by an underlying cone.
+The optimality of the \( O(\varepsilon^{-2}) \) rate can be justified through the connection between stochastic approximation and classical statistical theory.
+Under mild conditions, the sum of i.i.d. random variables in Banach spaces satisfies a central limit theorem.
+For a formal discussion, we refer the reader to \cite{mou2022optimal} and \cite{chen2020finite}.

-$\bullet$ \underline{Lower bounds.} In the noiseless scenario, the lower bound for fixed-point iterations was determined in \cite{contreras2023optimal} showing that the rate $\norm{x^n-Tx^n}=O(1/n)$ is optimal for every averaged iteration.
+{\bf Lower bounds.} In the noiseless scenario, the lower bound for fixed-point iterations was determined in \cite{contreras2023optimal} showing that the rate $\norm{x^n-Tx^n}=O(1/n)$ is optimal for every averaged iteration.
 Moreover, this rate cannot be improved even in spaces with more structure, such as Hilbert spaces.
-In particular, \cite{park2022exact} proved that no method such that $x^{n} \in \mbox{span}\{x^0, Tx^0,\dots,Tx^{n-1}\}$ can achieve a better convergence rate.
+In particular, \cite{park2022exact} proved that no method such that $x^{n}$ belongs to the linear span of $\{ x^0, Tx^0,\dots,Tx^{n-1}\}$ can achieve a better convergence rate.